 An accessory drive-through is an automobile-oriented amenity that provides a convenience to people travelling by private automobile.
-Although convenient, accessory drive-throughs present transportation management, planning and urban design challenges.
-The addition of an accessory drive-through to commercial uses, where permitted, need to ensure compatibility with the stated objectives for an area or designation, as they can have the potential to alter the form, function and compatibility of a principal use and compromise other city objectives including intensification, and transit and pedestrian-oriented development.
+Although convenient, accessory drive-throughs present several-transportation management, planning and urban design challenges.
+The addition of an accessory drive-through can result in to commercial uses, where permitted, becoming not need to ensure compatible-compatibility with the stated objectives for an area or designation, as they can have the potential to alter the form, function and compatibility of a principal use and compromise other city objectives including intensification, and transit and pedestrian-oriented development.